sambhavsaxena/agentic-workflows/langgraph/README.md

 Also, just migrated the langgraph base template to JavaScript, I already have APIs to integrate it with a web app so I thought it would be easy to stick to that.

 Up next is a multi-agent collaboration?

+But before that, I have to create a follow-up of the finance-agent I created from scratch.

+Update: Did this in a few days.

+Here's a demo of the same: